 Amnesia Missed A Spot: Liberta seems to remember his past with Dante pretty well — well enough to tell a story about it — and later enough to remember exactly what the mind wipe was supposed to cover: his abuse from his time at the orphanage.

 Arranged Marriage: Nova was originally engaged to Felicita, but when Nova realizes his parents are only using him to up their status, he breaks it off and subjects his parents to Eternal Sleep.

-But Not Too Foreign: If Sumire's kimono and distinctly Asian apperance are not just for Rule of Cool style, then Felicita would actually be half-Italian half-Japanese in heritage.
+But Not Too Foreign: If Sumire's kimono and distinctly Asian appearance are not just for Rule of Cool style, then Felicita would actually be half-Italian half-Japanese in heritage.

-In the manga, Sumire explicity states that she's Japanese; so yes, Felicita is half-Japanese.
+In the manga, Sumire explicitly states that she's Japanese; so yes, Felicita is half-Japanese.

 Butt Monkey: Luca to the whole cast, especially Felicita, whom he babysat not too long ago.
 In the first episode alone Felicita's maids blame him for their mistress' change in behavior (such as refusing to wear dresses for her father's birthday).

 Blessed with Suck: Felicita is thrown into an organization of attractive men who all have the slightest intention of marrying her.
 She wants none of it (so far).
 To top it all, she has received the power to instantly detect her suitors' intents (not a good power, especially if a couple of her suitors are Covert Perverts).